Red Sox vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Yusei Kikuchi (4-0) will take the mound for the Blue Jays, his sixth start of the season.
+- Alek Manoah (1-1) will take to the mound for the Blue Jays and make his seventh start of the season.

-- He has earned a quality start two times in five starts this season.
+- He has earned a quality start two times in six starts this season.

-- Kikuchi has three starts in a row of five innings or more.
+- Manoah has pitched five or more innings in two straight games and will look to extend that streak.

 |Opponent